-Relatively Scottish is a genealogy business set up by Andrew Armstrong, a native of Dumfries and Galloway, but now based in the Scottish Borders.
-I produce fully researched histories of both families and indeed houses in Southern Scotland.
+Relatively Scottish is a genealogy business set up by Andrew Armstrong in 2015, based in the beautiful Scottish Borders.
+Dumfries and Galloway though is my birthplace.
+I produce fully researched histories of both families and houses in Southern Scotland.

-From time to time I also give genealogy related talks and presentations covering topics like families of the Border Reivers and the records of the Buccleuch Estates.
+I also give genealogy related talks and presentations.
+These cover topics like families of the Border Reivers and the records of the Buccleuch Estates.

 Check out these testimonials from some previous customers.